 There are a lot of folks here in town working to make Ramona a destination for travelers and tourists on their way to the mountain town of Julian and the San Diego deserts.
 Here are some highlights of why we think you might want to spend some time here:

 HORSES: There are more horses in San Diego County than in any other county in the U.S. – There are more horses in Ramona than any other area in San Diego County.

 WINE: We are getting more and more vineyards around here every year, along with Tasting Rooms and Winery Tours.
 There are some really nice award wining wines coming out of Ramona these days.

-MURALS: We now have our first eleven murals up for viewing and we’re working on 25 or 30 more.
+MURALS: We now have our first nineteen murals up for viewing and we’re working on 20 more.
 We’ve got 3 or 4 more in the works for the next few months and want this town to be a mural mecca.
 Check out the website above.